 Pretty much everything in our homes is plugged into an electrical outlet.
 The outlets are either “standard” or “GFCI”, and you can easily identify the latter by the two little buttons (test, reset) in the middle of the faceplate.
-GFCI stands for Ground Fault Circuit Interrupter, which adds an extra layer of protection against electrical shock at the receptacle.
+GFCI stands for Ground Fault Circuit Interrupter (sometimes shortened to just GFI), which adds an extra layer of protection against electrical shock at the receptacle.
 (BTW – typically not plugged in devices include your air conditioning / heating units, EV car chargers, ceiling fans and built-in lighting).
 More on GFCI operations later in this article, here is the recommendation:

 Best Choice: Sperry Instruments GFI6302 GFCI Outlet / Receptacle Tester